 Atlanta K1 Visa Lawyer

-Whether you need help with a divorce, child custody & visitation, property division, alimony, or any other type of family law, we can help.
-Let us be your Atlanta Family Lawyer as well as your fierce advocate - we’ll help guide you on your next step.
+Whether you need help with a family visa, K1 visa, green card, or any other immigration law matter, we can help.
+Let us be your trusted Atlanta Family Lawyer as well as your fierce advocate - we’ll help guide you on your next step.

 NO MATTER HOW YOU DEFINE FAMILY

-Whether you are in the beginning stages of thinking about divorce or are ready to start working through the process, we can help.
+Whether you need help with family visas, K1 visas, green cards, or any other immigration law matter, we can help.
 If you need answers let us be your trusted advisor and help guide you on your next step.
 Need help?
 Contact us now.

 Once all of the necessary documentation has been filed, you should receive notice of receipt within 30 days.
 From there, it will generally take anywhere from 6 to 9 months for the application to be fully processed and a decision to be made.